topeterk/HitCounterManager/README.md

 > Example: _"C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --allow-file-access-from-files_

 ### Changing layout and design
 You can modify or create new custom graphical representation.
-Simply create a new HTML file based on [HitCounterNumeric.html] (HitCounterNumeric.html) or [HitCounterYesNo.html] (HitCounterYesNo.html).
+Simply create a new HTML file based on [HitCounterNumeric.html] (HitCounterNumeric.html) or [HitCounterYesNo.html] (HitCounterYesNo.html) or [HitCounterNoDeath.html] (HitCounterNoDeath.html).

 Alternatively you can modify the [HitCounter.template] (HitCounter.template) which comes with the installation or you can create an own template file to get the look you want.
-> The application is using JavaScript to write the data into the HTML table.
-For that the template have to have a line with the text **HITCOUNTER_LIST_START** which is the starting mark.
+> The application is using JavaScript syntax when writing data into the output file.
+For that the template has to have a line with the text **HITCOUNTER_LIST_START** which is the starting mark.
 The mark with all further lines will be replaced with the JavaScript equivalent of the application's current data.
 This happens until the **HITCOUNTER_LIST_END** text mark is reached.
 This way you are 100% free in the design of your hit counter.

 ## Something is missing, annoying, can be improvent or you just found a bug?